 Man stabbed outside Chelsea Market Basket in dispute possibly over parking space

-The man suffered non-life-threatening injuries in the incident on Everett Ave.
-He was taken to Massachusetts General Hospital in Boston.
+The man suffered from a minor injury in the incident on Everett Ave.
+He was taken to Massachusetts General Hospital in Boston for evaluation.

-The victim was able to get the license plate of the suspect.
-Police went to the man's home in Revere and arrested him without incident.
+The victim was able to get the license plate of the suspect, who was later identified as 25-year-old Victor Rojas Avalos.
+Police went to the Avalos's home in Revere and arrested him without incident.

+He is being charged with assault and battery with a dangerous weapon and is set to be arraigned in Chelsea District Court on Tuesday.

 Thanks for reading CBS NEWS.